emqx/blog/en/202109/mqtt-js-tutorial.md

 - Browser: MQTT over WebSocket
 - Node.js: MQTT, MQTT over WebSocket

-In different environments, except for a few different connection parameters, other APIs are the same.
-For MQTT.js v3.0.0 and later versions, MQTT 5.0 has been fully supported.
+> **Note**: Other APIs are the same in different environments except for a few different connection parameters.
+For MQTT.js v3.0.0 and later versions, MQTT 5.0 is fully supported.

 ## Installation